Two Stage Shoelace Knot

 Continue the left (yellow) end around the right loop to end up in front.

-Unlike the Standard Shoelace Knot, the loose left (yellow) end is pulled all the way through the hole.
-The loop (blue) is now on the left with one long end (yellow) and one short end (blue) now on the right.
+Unlike the Standard Shoelace Knot, the left (yellow) loose end is pulled all the way through the hole.
+The result is one long end (yellow) and one short end (blue) on the right-hand side.

-Repeat steps (3) through (6) to wrap the blue loose end around the yellow loop, feed through the hole and pull tight to complete the second stage.
+With the loose end fed all the way through to the right, pull tight to complete the second stage.

-The finished Two Stage Shoelace Knot ends up with two loops and two loose ends, similar to a
+The finished Two Stage Shoelace Knot ends up somewhat lopsided, with both loops on the left-hand side and both loose ends on the right-hand side.

 Two Stage Knot Concept

-- Method A for the first loop and Method B for the second loop.
+- Method 1 for the 1st stage and method 2 for the 2nd stage;

-- Method B for the first loop and Method A for the second loop.
+- Method 2 for the 1st stage and method 1 for the 2nd stage;

 Rate This Shoelace Knot